ivanpos2015/TigressForWindows/README.md

 # TigressForWindows
 A set of scripts attempting to make tigress more stable when cross compiling for windows x64.
+While the result is acceptable, it is a bit messy.
+I would appreciate any insight into dealing with this in a better fashion.

 ## Guideline
 This is the coding guideline I follow to produce mostly stable code.